hsnyder/radeonload/README.md

 * libpciaccess

-Simply start radeontop and it auto-selects the first supported GPU:
+Simply start radeonload and it auto-selects the first supported GPU:

-    ./radeontop
+    ./radeonload

-Running radeontop on a bus 0f:
+Running radeonload on a bus 0f:

-    ./radeontop -b 0f
+    ./radeonload -b 0f

 Writing values to stdout instead of showing a GUI:

-    ./radeontop -d -
+    ./radeonload -d -

 Getting all options:

-    ./radeontop --help
+    ./radeonload --help

 Building